Vendor Risk Guide 3: Evaluate and Assess

 - Request remediation when there’s a risk that you need the vendor to address.
 Added benefit?
 Requesting remediation creates an audit trail showing that you: are aware of a risk, flagged it to the vendor, and wanted it fixed.

-- Waive risks when you don’t need a risk addressed or if it’s not actually a risk to you.
+- When remediation is not possible: Waive risks if it’s not actually a risk to you.

 Tip: If a vendor has multiple open risks that need to be addressed, you can request remediation in bulk.